raviteja8k/pytools/README.md

 - Word definitions, synonyms, and antonyms lookup
 - User-friendly interface for searching words
 - Future enhancements to include pronunciation and examples

+## Tool 3: Watermark Adder

+This tool allows users to add watermarks to images.
+Users can upload an image and specify the watermark text, position, and style.
+The application will then add the watermark to the image and provide the option to download the watermarked image.

+- Image upload for adding watermarks
+- Customizable watermark text, position, and style
+- Download option for the watermarked image
+- Future enhancements to include batch processing and image editing features

 ## Requirements